Biden and Trump are both at the border today, staking out ground on a key 2024 issue

 Trump sees the border as a winning issue for him

-Trump — the front-runner in the race to be the Republican nominee in November — will visit Eagle Pass, a community where the state government has been trying to play a bigger role in enforcement.
+Trump — the front-runner in the race to be the Republican nominee in November — is in Eagle Pass, a community where the state government has been trying to play a bigger role in enforcement.

 Trump's trip was announced first.
 His team accused Biden of chasing him to the border and said his strategy would backfire.